Back to the blog

 Verdict:

 Rating 10/10 for 1400s.
-Easy to understand, hard to defend against, and devastating in fast time controls.
+Simple to grasp, difficult to counter and overwhelming in quick time controls.

 Opening Line: